 It has been specified earlier that it is a semantic error not to encode a starting event or time stamp for an ornament.
 This starting point of a trill can be expressed with the @startid attribute and/or with the @tstamp attribute.
-Specifying the end point is not required, although the @tstamp2 attribute can be used to indicate the use of a wavy line extender as shown in this example:
+Specifying the end point is not required, although the @tstamp2 or @endid attribute may be used to imply the use of a wavy line extender as shown in this example:

 Chromatic alterations of auxiliary notes are occasionally expressed on the staff using small notes enclosed in parentheses, as shown in the example below.
 However, the attribute @accidupper is still to be used to encode the alteration.
 Display of the auxiliary note in this ‘cautionary’ manner is left to down-stream rendering processes.

 Some trills may be introduced by a turn or followed by an inverted turn leading to the next note (see Le garzantine, Musica 2003, p.
 911).
 In such cases, the trill is encoded as in previous examples and associated with the principal note.
 Starting or concluding turns are notated on the staff (in

 The following example, from a keyboard sonata by Joseph Haydn, shows a trill with concluding grace notes (called Nachschlag):

 220.127.116.11.
 Special Cases

 Symbols and abbreviations for trills have changed and evolved considerably throughout history.
 Strategies to clarify the encoding and interpretation of ornaments have been discussed in section